b-brankovics/sam-harmonization/README.md

 ```

 In this case it is in `dir1` folder and the original input fasta is called `ref.fas`.
-So when ASN.1 is reads by `blast_formatter` it will look for the indecies in `dir1` folder relative to where `blast_formatter` is invoced, not relative to the ASN.1 file.
+So when ASN.1 is read by `blast_formatter` it will look for the indices in `dir1` folder relative to where `blast_formatter` is called, not relative to the ASN.1 file.
 The actual `ref.fas` files is not needed only the index files generated by `makeblastdb`.

-It specificly relies on finding `$subject-db\.ndb` and `$subject-db\.nin`.
+It specifically relies on finding `$subject-db\.ndb` and `$subject-db\.nin`.
 The rest of the files don't seem to be needed for this step.
 (Probably needed to run a BLAST on the db.)

 ## Alignment score